Tochemey/goakt/contributing.md

 ### Making Contributions

-1. Create a new branch.
-2. Make your changes.
+1. Make your changes in your fork.
-3. Ensure your code adheres to the project's style and passes tests `earthly +test`.
+2. Ensure your code adheres to the project's style and passes tests `earthly +test`.
-4. Commit your changes with a **Conventional Commit** message (e.g., `feat: add new awesome feature` or `fix: resolve a critical bug`).
+3. Commit your changes using a **Conventional Commit** message.
+See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
-5. Push your branch to your forked repository.
-6. Submit a [pull request](https://help.github.com/articles/using-pull-requests) from your branch to the `main` branch of the original repository.
+4. Submit a [pull request](https://help.github.com/articles/using-pull-requests) from your branch to the `main` branch of the original repository.

 ### Test & Linter